The Kip ETF 20: The 20 Best Cheap ETFs You Can Buy

 According to data provided by the Schwartz Investment Counsel, a $1,000 investment made in the S&P MidCap 400 Index on March 1, 1984, would have been worth $74,159 at the end of the first quarter of 2018.
 For comparison's sake, the same $1,000 investment made in large caps and small caps, respectively, would be worth only $38,155 and $31,567.

-Standard and Poor's excludes financially weak midcaps from this index - a culling that has enabled the index to outperform other midcap indexes over the past 10 years.
+Standard & Poor's excludes financially weak midcaps from this index - a culling that has enabled the index to outperform other midcap indexes over the past 10 years.

+SEE ALSO: 101 Best Dividend Stocks to Buy for 2019 and Beyond

 Vanguard FTSE All-World ex-US Small Cap

-Vanguard FTSE All-World ex-US Small-Cap (VSS, $113.35) tracks an index of about 3,460 small- and medium-capitalization stocks in both developed and emerging markets.
+Vanguard FTSE All-World ex-US Small-Cap (VSS, $101.59) tracks an index of more than 3,600 small- and medium-capitalization stocks in both developed and emerging markets.

 Small-cap stocks tend to be riskier than large caps.
 But this ETF hasn't been much more volatile than its large-cap counterpart.
 And it has edged foreign large caps over the past three years by an average of 0.9 percentage points per year.